This post may contains affiliate links. Read the full disclosure here.

 What is 0-3 months (3m) size baby clothes?

 0-3 month size baby clothes are designed for babies up until 3-months of age.
-They fit babies between ~9-12 lbs. and ~21-24 inches, again with slight variation between stores (source: size charts).
+They fit babies between ~9-12 lbs. and ~21-24 inches, with some variation between stores (as seen in the size charts below).

 Typically, babies will wear 0-3 month clothes after spending a few weeks in newborn size.
 However some babies may be big enough to wear 3m clothes from birth.
 A 90th percentile boy weighing roughly 9.2 lbs and a girl weighing 8.8 lbs would likely skip newborn sizes all together.